+Your one-page outline requires you to use translations, the annotations in your text or the Jewish Study Bible, one commentary, and one dictionary.
 This assignment is to assist you with interpreting biblical texts responsibly.
 You will be digging the meaning out of the text rather than reading into the text what you want or expect to find.
-A text without a context is a pretext.
-The biblical passage must be related to the historical, the literary, and the current context as you ask and answer two questions 1) what did the text mean then? and 2) what does the text mean today?

-After you have read your text several times and have become comfortable with it, it is time to read the text in several translations to get a "feel" for the passage.
+After you have read your text several times and have become comfortable with it, it is time to read the text in several translations to get a "feel" for the passage and to look for any striking differences.
 Remember, you want to use a translation (works from the original Hebrew and Greek and converts it into another language) rather than a paraphrase (which takes a translation and renders it into more modern English).
-You must read the text in at least two other translations besides the JSB.
+You must read the text in the JSB, NRSV, and GNB/TEV.

-Note: just because you find them in one of these sources doesn't mean you should use it; be sure to use only the translations listed in the syllabus.
+Note: just because you find them in one of these sources doesn't mean you should use it; be sure to use only the required translations.